minyakonga/minyakonga-blog/content/resume-en.md

 * Upgraded the tech stack used in AutoBan system into newer stable versions, and developed related documentation to make DevOps more easy.
 * Push AutoBan System covered more business scenarios, trying to satisfy the compliance requirements as much as possible.
 * Led development of related tools to make operation department work more efficiently.
-* Designed and developed ICP query service which is used by all Tencent Cloud Products(260 qps), need guarantee it runs correctly, fast, and robustly.
+* Designed and developed ICP query service which is used by all Tencent Cloud Products(260 qps), needing to guarantee it runs correctly, fast, and robustly.
 * Designed and developed LogVerify, SafetyCheck, Metric systemes, etc.
 <br/><br/>